 Community Learning Research Fellows collaborate with Hartford-area community partners and Trinity faculty sponsors on research or creative projects.
 Community partners may include non-profit organizations, neighborhood advocacy groups, government agencies, or educational institutions.
-Students may work solo or in a small team on these semester- or year-long projects, which must be connected to a credit-bearing activity (an independent study, internship, community-learning course, or senior thesis/project), supervised by the faculty sponsor during the fall semester.
+Students may work solo or in a small team on these semester- or year-long projects, which must be connected to a credit-bearing activity (an independent study, internship, community-learning course, or senior thesis/project), supervised by the faculty sponsor during the semester.

 1) Identify a research or creative project that serves the goals of a Hartford-area community partner:

-- Reach out to community partners from your prior class projects, community service, internships, or view the CHER list of recent partnerships
+- Reach out to community partners from your prior class projects, community service, internships, or view the CHER list of recent partnerships and schedule an appointment with Community Learning Director Erica Crowley to discuss your ideas.

 - Search past projects in the CHER Research Archive (opens in new tab) and this blog post about Fall 2019 projects.

-2) Discuss your idea and partnership with a faculty sponsor who is available during the fall to supervise your credit-bearing activity (an independent study, internship, community-learning course, or senior thesis/project).
+2) Discuss your idea and partnership with a faculty sponsor who is available during the Spring to supervise your credit-bearing activity (an independent study, internship, community-learning course, or senior thesis/project).
 Ask faculty who have worked with you in the past or browse the Trinity Faculty Profiles.